fireship-io/fireship.io/content/lessons/pwa-performance-optimization-angular/index.md

 I created a simple break down of [lazy loaded modules](https://angularfirebase.com/lessons/how-to-lazy-load-components-in-angular-4-in-three-steps/) here, but let's revisit the process for our Hacker News PWA.

-### 1. Create a Feature Module with it's own Routes
+### 1. Create a Feature Module with its own Routes

 In this case, I have a content module that will be lazy loaded.